strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 :::strapi v3/v4 comparison
 Strapi v3 defines plugin configurations in a `config` folder.

-In Strapi v4, the default configuration of a plugin is defined as an object in the `config` property found in the `strapi-server.js` entry file or in the `server/index.js` file (see [default plugin configuration documentation](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#configuration)).
+In Strapi v4, the default configuration of a plugin is defined as an object found in the `config.js` file or in the `config/index.js` file, these are then called from the entry file (see [default plugin configuration documentation](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#configuration)).
 :::

-To handle default plugin configurations in Strapi v4:
+To handle default plugin configurations in Strapi v4 the recommended way:

-1. In the `server/index.js` file, create a `config` object.
+1. Create the `server/config/index.js` file containing an exported object.

 2. Within the `config` object:
    - Define a `default` key that takes an object to store the default configuration.